-But, based on Joel’s prophecy (Joel 2:28-32), the Lord promised to send prophets at the end of time to guide His church.
-The devil will also send false prophets (Matthew 7:15; 24:11, 24).
-That’s why we must be prepared to test the prophets by the Bible (Isaiah 8:19, 20; 2 Timothy 2:15), heeding their counsel only if they are genuine and rejecting them if they are counterfeit.
+Based on Joel’s prophecy (Joel 2:28-32), the Lord promised to send prophets at the end of time to guide His church.
+To attack God’s work, the devil will also send false prophets (Matthew 7:15; 24:11, 24).
+That’s why we must be prepared to test the prophets by the Scriptures (Isaiah 8:19, 20; 2 Timothy 2:15), heeding their counsel only if they are genuine and rejecting them if they are counterfeit.

-In the early church “the manifestation of the Spirit” was given “to every man to profit” (1 Cor.
-12:7).
-Various gifts were in evidence, such as “the word of wisdom,” “the word of knowledge,” “faith,” “healing,” “working of miracles,” “prophecy,” “discerning of spirits,” “divers kinds of tongues,” and “the interpretation of tongues” (vs. 8–10).
+In the early church, “the manifestation of the Spirit” was given “to every man to profit” (1 Corinthians 12:7).
+Various gifts were in evidence, such as “the word of wisdom,” “the word of knowledge,” “faith,” “healing,” “working of miracles,” “prophecy,” “discerning of spirits,” “divers kinds of tongues,” and “the interpretation of tongues” (verses 8–10).

 In His service,